nFactor concepts, entities, and terminology

-Whenever a policy is bound to a virtual server or a policy label, it can be specified with next factor.
-Next factor determines what should be done if a given authentication succeeds.
-If there is no next factor, that concludes authentication process for that user.
+Whenever a policy is bound to a virtual server or a policy label, it can be specified with the next factor.
+Next factor determines what must be done if a given authentication succeeds.
+If there is no next factor, that concludes the authentication process for that user.

 Each policy bound to a virtual server or policy label can have a different next factor.
 This allows for ultimate flexibility where in every policy’s success can define a new path for user’s authentication.
 Administrator can take advantage of this fact and craft clever fallback factors for users who do not meet certain policies.